corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 	- Application must manage concurrent write operations.
 - **EBS encryption:** data inside the volume/in flight between the instance and volume/snapshots/volumes created from the snapshot are encrypted.

+EBS volumes are created in a specific AZ and can only be attached to one EC2 instance at a time.

 ### EC2 Instance Store
 higher-performance hardware disk than EBS
 - Better I/O performance